 The setting of the ion-trap magnet depends to an extent on the brightness control setting.
 Let's assume the ion magnet has been adjusted in a strong signal area at a certain brightness setting.
 If the set is moved to a weak-signal location, the brightness setting will most probably be different.
 Repositioning the ion magnet, with the brightness control rotated to the point at which it will be positioned during receiver operation, can produce an effective increase in the contrast of the picture.
 (There is a tendency to advance the brightness control beyond normal limits in weak-signal areas to make the picture more acceptable.
 Advancing the brightness setting causes the picture-tube bias to be come incorrect and degrades contrast.
-If greater brightness can be obtained by a resetting of the ion magnet, the brightness control can be left at a more nearly normal level.
+If greater brightness control can be left at a more nearly normal level.
 The picture contrast is effectively improved as a result.